aptech/docs/docs/plotsetfonts.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("hist");

-    // Set all text in the font to use "times" font plotSetFonts(&myPlot, "all", "times");
+    // Set all text in the font to use "times" 12 pt font plotSetFonts(&myPlot, "all", "times", 12);

+    // Add y-axis label using font specified above plotSetYLabel(&myPlot, "Count");

+    // Since we pass in an empty string "" for
+    // the title font, it will be left alone plotSetTitle(&myPlot, "Histgram of Random Normal Data", "", 14);

     // Create data
     x = rndn(1e5, 1);